boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ### Service Attachment Points (SAPs) {#sap}

-{{?I-D.ietf-opsawg-sap}} defines a YANG data model for representing an abstract view of the provider network topology that contains the points from which its services can be attached (e.g., basic connectivity, VPN, network slices).
+{{?RFC9408}} defines a YANG data model for representing an abstract view of the provider network topology that contains the points from which its services can be attached (e.g., basic connectivity, VPN, network slices).
 Also, the model can be used to retrieve the points